fujitake/smart-building-quick-start-kit/devices/cameras/intrusion-detection/README.en.md

 ```

 ## Notes

-- Only one person should be caught by the Raspberry Pi's camera.
+- The sample script can detect only one person.
-- Set up the camera around the same height as a person.
+- Set the camera at about a person waist height.
-- A person must walk sideways to the camera.
-- It may fail to detect when walking speed is too fast.
-- This confirmed with a Raspberry Pi 3B, but the usage of some of the CPU cores will be 100%, so prepare a Raspberry Pi with higher specifications depending on the use case.
-- Since the encryption and authentication of the communication path with the MQTT Broker is a brief one, please take measures according to the security level required in the actual project.
+- The encryption and authentication used in the sample script to communicate with an MQTT broker are simple.
+You need to modify according to your project's requirements.